cuijiaxun/MITC-Project/README.md

         ```
 - **Training**:
     - You can train using the file flow/benchmarks/rllib/ppo\_runner.py and passing in a benchmark name.
 I recommend passing in merge4\_Sim as a first step.
 Note that this will take several hours to train.
-    - For **centralized** experiments, you should run the command from the flow/benchmarks directory.
+    - For **Centralized** experiments, you should run the command from the flow/benchmarks directory.
 The specific command you should run is:
         ```bash
         python rllib/ppo_runner.py --benchmark_name merge4_Sim --num_cpus  number_of_cores --lr 5e-5 --num_rollouts 2
         ```